5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • All staff should receive safeguarding and child protection training, including online safety, when they start work.
 This training should be regularly updated.

-• Technology, gaming and the internet play a big role in many safeguarding issues and risks that children face, both online and offline.
+• Technology, gaming, and the internet play a big role in safeguarding the issues and risks that children face, both online and offline.

 • Children should be taught how to stay safe online.